drewpendergrass/CHEEREIO/update_log.md

 * Added relaxation to prior spread (RTPS) inflation technique
 * Added ability to amplify spreads and execute inflation methods like RTPS for species not in the state vector.
 * Added convenience restore_backup.batch script to overwrite a failed run with the spun-up backup.
 * Brought tests folder up to date and added more comprehensive testing of assimilation workflow.
+Documented testing suite.
 * Improved CHEEREIO error catching and run control.
+* Fixed CHEEREIO conda environment to replace removed packages (thanks to Lee Murray)

 ## Version 1.2.1